Harrison H. Atwood

 Harrison Henry Atwood (August 26, 1863 – October 22, 1954) was an American architect and politician who represented Boston in the United States House of Representatives from 1895 to 1897 and for several nonconsecutive terms in the Massachusetts House of Representatives.
 He was a member of the Republican Party but was also supported by the Progressive Party during his later terms in the Massachusetts House.

 Biography

-Born at the home of his grandmother in North Londonderry, Vermont, Atwood attended the public schools of Boston, Massachusetts.
+Born at the home of his grandmother in North Londonderry, Vermont, Atwood attended public schools in Boston.
 He studied architecture and engaged in that profession in Boston.
 Atwood was elected as a Republican to the Fifty-fourth Congress (March 4, 1895 – March 3, 1897).
 Atwood defeated incumbent Democrat Michael J. McEttrick.
 He was a member of the Republican State Committee.